wenbobao/PPiOS-Rename/README.md

         3. Add the content of `alloc-statements.txt` to the body of the `application:didFinishLaunchingWithOptions:` method.

     7. Repeat steps [iii-iv](#countUniqueSymbols).
 The number of unique symbols should jump significantly.
 This should be all of the public and all of the non-public symbols from `StaticLib`.
-    8. Exclude the public classes from renaming, by using the `-F` option (and other symbols with `-x`, as needed) on the command-line to `ppios-rename` (in the `Analyze Binary` run script phase).
-The following script will help produce the options to add:
+    8. Update the analyze script (`Analyze Binary` run script phase) to exclude the public classes from renaming by using the `-F` option (and other symbols with `-x`, as needed) on the `ppios-rename` command line.
+The following script will produce the options to add:

             for each in $(cat public-classes.list) ; do printf -- '-F !%s ' "$each" ; done
             # -F '!SLPublicClass' -F '!SLAnotherPublicClass' ...